leonardecavele/push_swap/README.md

 The **_checker_** program takes string of **integers** as an argument, then reads the standard input for any push_swap operations to execute, and checks if the list is sorted.
 It prints `Error` on the standard error output if it encounters any error.
-To use it, run the following command :
 To use the checker, run the following command :
 ```bash
 ./checker <numbers...>
 #example: ./checker 42 1 2 3